toolisticon/aptk/README.md

 These are just a few examples of the provided tools.
 Please check the javadoc for more information.

-## Characteristic matching, validation and filtering of Elements with CoreMatchers and fluent API
+## Characteristic matching, validation and filtering of Elements with core mathcers and fluent API

-The framework provides a set of CoreMatchers that can be used to check if an Element matches a specific characteristic.
+The framework provides a set of core matchers that can be used to check if an Element matches a specific characteristic.

-Those CoreMatchers can also be used for validation - validators allow you to check if an element matches none, one, at least one or all of the passed characeristics.
+Those core matchers can also be used for validation - validators allow you to check if an element matches none, one, at least one or all of the passed characteristics.

-Additionally the CoreMatchers can be used to filter a List of Elements by specific characeristics.
+Additionally, the Core matchers can be used to filter a List of Elements by specific characteristics.

-The framework provides a _FluentElementValidator_ and a _FluentElementFilter_ class that allow you to combine multiple filters and validations by providing a simple and powerfull fluent api.
+The framework provides a _FluentElementValidator_ and a _FluentElementFilter_ class that allow you to combine multiple filters and validations by providing a simple and powerful fluent api.

 Please check following examples:
 ```java